medhir/musicbrainz/README.md

 make app
 ```
 This command will install all the NPM dependencies for the client, build the client, and run the Go application.

+Point your browser to `http://localhost:8080` to view the application.